Summer: Rutgers- Culture and Community Health in Mexico

 Students will be placed at the appropriate language level at Amigos del Sol Language School in Oaxaca.
 Your grade in the course on Medical Spanish will be based upon homework assigned by the teacher, and pre- and post-assessment by the Language School.

 For information about Study Abroad credit transfer, registration, and transcripts please visit the Academics section of our website.

 The program will include several weekend excursions.
 Past excursions have included:

 Accommodations and Meals

-For more information about Finances, including information about Financial Aid and Tuition Remission please visit the Finances section of our website.
+For more information about study abroad finances, including information about financial aid and tuition remission, please visit the Finances section of our website.

-As part of your preparation to apply for this study abroad program, please familiarize yourself with the Rutgers Study Abroad withdrawal policy.
+As part of your preparation to apply for this study abroad program, please familiarize yourself with the Center for Global Education withdrawal policy.

 Students are encouraged to start researching scholarship opportunities as early as possible.
 There are many kinds of scholarships available, with different eligibility requirements and application criteria.
 To get a sense of what scholarships are available for your program, please download the Scholarships At-A-Glance worksheet, and visit our Scholarship Directory for a comprehensive list of study abroad scholarships.